National Planning Policy in Scotland

 To find out more about NPF4, please visit the National Planning Framework - Transforming Planning website

 The Planning Scotland Bill was introduced to Parliament on 4 December 2017 and subsequently received Royal Assent on 29 July 2019.

-It is central to a package of measures intended to strengthen the planning system's contribution to inclusive growth and empowering communities.
+It was central to a package of measures intended to strengthen the planning system's contribution to inclusive growth and empowering communities.
 The Act set out a series of proposed high level changes to the overall framework under which planning operates.
-Of particular significance are proposals to combine the National Planning Framework (NPF) and Scottish Planning Policy (SPP) in order to better reflect national and regional priorities and to make local development planning simpler.
+Of particular significance were proposals to combine the National Planning Framework (NPF) and Scottish Planning Policy (SPP) in order to better reflect national and regional priorities and to make local development planning simpler.

 If you have any questions relating to the Development Plan process or just want to provide feedback and comments on our service, please email the Development Planning & Environment team at firstname.lastname@example.org .
-You can also write to us at Development Planning & Environment, West Lothian Civic Centre, Howden South Road, Livingston, West Lothian EH54 6FF or phone 01506 280000.
+You can also write to us at Development Planning & Environment, West Lothian Civic Centre, Howden South Road, Livingston, West Lothian EH54 6FF